zaphosting/docs/docs/dedicated-proxmox.md

 Once you have filled everything, press **Next** and review all of the options selected within the summary page.
 If everything looks correct, press **Install** to proceed!

-## Accessing your Proxmox panel
+## Access the panel
 After the installation is complete and the system has restarted, select the **Proxmox Environment GNU/Linux** option in the menu and press **Enter**.
 Once loaded, you should see a welcome message from Proxmox in the console which will contain the IP Address and link to which you can access your panel via a browser (the one you specified previously).
 Navigate to this link.

 :::note
 You browser may display a security risk prompt again, you should ignore this and accept to continue.